 SRM is a core component of strategic sourcing.
 SRM helps build deeper commercial relationships beyond traditional transactional procurement to create long-term partnerships that drive value for both parties.

 The primary goal of SRM in strategic sourcing is to maximize the value derived from supplier interactions.
-This includes not only cost savings but also improvements in quality, innovation, risk management, and operational efficiency.
+This includes not only cost savings but also improvements in quality, innovation, supplier risk management, and operational efficiency.

 By implementing effective SRM practices, you can: